 11. Colorado Ranger Horse

-Like the Appaloosa horse, this breed also displays a spotted coat with white sclera, but they are also found in solid colours.
+Like the Appaloosa horse, this breed also displays a spotted coat with white sclera, but they are also found in solid colors.
 These horses are attractive for rangers for their versatile colours and shiny coats.

 12. Tennessee Walking Horse

-This breed is a composite breed that has evolved from the Narragansett Pacer, Standardbred, Thoroughbred, and American Saddlebred breeds.
+The Tennessee Walker is a composite breed that has evolved from the Narragansett Pacer, Standardbred, Thoroughbred, and American Saddlebred breeds.
 The resulting breed is characterized by pleasant disposition and gentle nature, complimented with an easy gait.

 13. American Mustang